-Students may wear one pair of metal stud earrings (one in each lower lobe).
+Students may wear one pair of metal stud earrings (one in each lower lobe) and/or a nose stud.
 No other jewellery is permitted.
 This includes the following: all other kind of earrings (including stretch earrings or spikes); bracelets or necklaces - other body piercings, such as nose, upper ear, eyebrow or tongue (including plastic fill ins) - plasters may not be worn to cover any of the above.